 Although traffic is light on area roads, please remember the combination of curves, hills, and sightseeing requires drivers and cyclists to be extra cautious.

-There are approximately 24 miles of designated bike trails in the Kickapoo Valley Reserve.
-Trails are open May 1 through November 15, depending on the weather.
+Mountain bike trails are open May 1 through November 15, depending on the weather.
 Visitor permits are available through the Reserve office or self-registration stations throughout the property.

 Portions of the mountain bike trails follow the state snowmobile trail, covering most of the length of the Reserve.
 Although it is not a single track trail, the mountain bike trail presents many of the challenges that serious off-road bikers find appealing.
 You’ll encounter steep uphill climbs, hairpin turns, and rapid descents as you travel through hardwood forests and open meadows with breathtaking overlooks along the way.